 RELIVE THE PAST TO RELIEVE THE FUTURE

-Rather than merely exploring your surroundings, you exploit them.
+Rather than exploring your surroundings, you exploit them.
 You slip into the mindset of a professional medieval hitman with exceptional parkour skills.
 Through his eyes, a city becomes a network of interconnected obstacle courses.
 Crowds serve as camouflage.
 Buildings become scalable surfaces.
-And once you reach their highest peaks, you plunge back to street level in spectacular leaps of faith into conveniently placed haystacks.
+And once you reach their highest peaks, you plunge back to street level in death-defying leaps of faith into conveniently placed haystacks.

 This historical narrative is framed by a modern-day storyline involving Desmond Miles (voiced by Nolan North), a kidnapped bartender forced to relive his ancestors’ genetic memories through a virtual reality device known as the Animus.
 Both timelines revolve around the eternal conflict between Assassins and Templars, and the claustrophobic modern setting initially makes the historical open world feel all the more liberating.